 Number of Picnic Tables: 10

-Wheaton Park Trail System for hiking, running, walking, cross-country skiing, and biking are currently in the development stages.
-Finished trails with maps coming in 2018!
+Wheaton Park Trail System for hiking, running, walking, cross-country skiing, snowshoeing, and biking are open!
+Fully finished trails with maps coming in 2019!

 Wheaton Park Outdoor Recreation Plan and Map have been developed in order to provide a long term vision for the 40 acre park expansion parcel development and how the property will integrate with the existing 20 acre park parcel to provide residents and non-residents different types of year round recreational activities.